Axelsalamartin/PCA_Analysis_3D_plot/README.md

  - 1 - Matplotlib
  - 2 - Plotly

- I will soon do a third way using the software Tableau and Python (TabPy)
+ I will soon do a third way using the software Tableau and Python (TabPy).